It was a hot, lazy afternoon, and we just finished eating lunch.

 In which she again shouted: “Nah!
 You only know your facts because the yellows won, but if you were alive back then, you’ll understand why Marcos was right to declare Martial Law!
 The activists are destroying the country by their protest rallies and their rowdy behavior!
 You don’t know what you’re saying so stop it!”

 I was about to say another thing when I realize that the conversation was going nowhere, but perhaps when we are alone, she would listen, so I held my peace.

-It didn’t take long for that private talk with my mom to happen, she was relaxing in her bed in the bedroom that we share, when I raised the issue of what happened earlier.
+It didn’t take long for that private talk with my mom to happen; she was relaxing in her bed in the bedroom that we shared when I raised the issue of what happened earlier.

-Again, she shouted at me and told me that I know nothing, and I am too young to give an objective reading of what transpired under Martial Law.
+Again, she shouted at me and told me that I know nothing, and I am too young to give an accurate reading of what transpired under Martial Law.

-To say that what transpired was a classic case of ageism is an understatement, it is more complicated than that, but I digress.
+To call what transpired between me and my mom as a classic case of ageism is an understatement; it is more complicated than that, but I digress.

-Despite the unfortunate event, I made sure to give an answer to my cousin’s question, when he visited me in Quezon City (our house is in Cavite) I made sure to lend him my book Subversive Lives by Susan Quimpo.
+Despite the unfortunate event, I made sure to answer my cousin’s question; when he visited me in Quezon City (our house is in Cavite), I made sure to lend him my book Subversive Lives by Susan Quimpo.

 It didn’t end there, his sister, then in the heat of the issue and protests being held because of Duterte allowed Marcos to be buried in the Libingan ng mga Bayani like a thief in the night, she posted in FB “Guys, MOVE ON NA!”

 I felt angry, but I wasn’t surprised because I used to think the way they do.